 Brent W. Landau

 Brent Landau is the firm’s Global Managing Partner and an accomplished antitrust lawyer who represents plaintiffs in complex cases.
-He has been recognized by Lawdragon as one of the 500 leading lawyers in America, by the National Law Journal as an “Antitrust Trailblazer and Pioneer,” and by Super Lawyers as a top attorney in antitrust.
+He has been recognized by Lawdragon as one of the 500 leading lawyers in America, by the National Law Journal as an “Antitrust Trailblazer and Pioneer,” by The Legal Intelligencer as a "Distinguished Leader," and by Super Lawyers as a top attorney in antitrust.
 The Legal 500 described Brent as “one of the brightest competition attorneys in the Bar” and “very professional and personable.”

 Brent’s clients include large and small businesses seeking compensation for price-fixing, monopolization, and other wrongdoing.
 He has experience in all aspects of litigation, and has obtained significant recoveries in courts throughout the United States.